Classification: Immunomudulatory Agent

 There are a number of things you can do to manage the side effects of pomalidomide.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 - Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.

 - Avoid large crowds and people who are sick (i.e.: those who have a cold, fever or cough or live with someone with these symptoms).

 - When working in your yard, wear protective clothing including long pants and gloves.